Productivity¶

 ... ).show()

-- Resample the entire portfolio to the monthly frequency and compute the returns
+- Resample the entire portfolio to monthly frequency and calculate the returns.

 Formatting engine¶

-- VectorBT PRO is a very extensive library that defines thousands of classes, functions, and objects.
-Thus, when working with any of them, you may want to "see through" the object to gain a better understanding of its attributes and contents.
-Gladly, there is a new formatting engine that can accurately format any in-house object as a human-readable string.
-Did you know that the API documentation is partially powered by this engine?
+- VBT is a comprehensive library that defines thousands of classes, functions, and objects.
+When working with these, you may want to "look inside" an object to better understand its attributes and contents.
+Fortunately, there is a formatting engine that can accurately format any in-house object as a human-readable string.
+Did you know the API documentation is partly powered by this engine?

 >>> data = vbt.YFData.pull("BTC-USD", start="2020", end="2021")